guilherme-marcello/janus/README.md

 ### `janus`

 The `janus` package contains the definition of the `Http` struct, which specifies the Janus HTTP API endpoint.
 All subsequent structs in the library use this `Http` struct, as all requests are made to a specific Janus API endpoint.

+## Contributing

+We welcome contributions to the Janus Client library!
+If you would like to contribute, please follow these guideline: [CONTRIBUTING.MD](CONTRIBUTING.MD)